manybabies/manybabies.github.io/MB5.md

     </div>
     <div class="row">
       <div class="col-sm-12" align=left>
-        <p><b>Figure 1.</b> This figure (adapted from <a href="https://doi.org/10.1111/desc.12341" target="_blank">Bergmann and Cristia, 2016</a>) depicts <a href="https://psycnet.apa.org/record/1988-98065-003" target="_blank">Hunter & Ames’</a> model of infant looking to familiar (plotted up) and novel (plotted down) stimuli at different levels of pre-test familiarization time (shown on the x-axis).
+        <p style="font-size:12px; "><b>Figure 1.</b> This figure (adapted from <a href="https://doi.org/10.1111/desc.12341" target="_blank">Bergmann and Cristia, 2016</a>) depicts <a href="https://psycnet.apa.org/record/1988-98065-003" target="_blank">Hunter & Ames’</a> model of infant looking to familiar (plotted up) and novel (plotted down) stimuli at different levels of pre-test familiarization time (shown on the x-axis).
 The dashed line indicates equal preference for familiar and novel stimuli.
 The grey line represents the model’s prediction for older infants, and the black line for younger infants.
 The “lower complexity” and “higher complexity” arrows indicate how the proposed relation between age and familiarization time might shift with variation in stimulus complexity (i.e., the current operationalization of task difficulty).</p>
       </div>
     </div>
   </div>